Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Photo of the box.

-Grade 9 original box (a few small tears; minor writing).
+Grade 9 original box (minor writing).
 This box is SOLID: clean, complete, square and sturdy -- plus there is no tape anywhere!

 Another view of the box.